Quadrics in arithmetic statistics: Introduction.

 Thus the entire difficulty is in dealing with the condition $I(F) = 0$.
 However we are simply asking to count zeroes of a quadratic form in five variables that lie in the scalings of a somewhat "round" set, and this is easy if the set is in fact quite "round" --- in other words, if we are in the "bulk" and $1\ll t\ll_\eps \lambda^\eps$, say, then the defining inequalities of $S_{\mathrm{approx.}}$ are all, up to $X^{O(\eps)}$, the same, so that $S_{\mathrm{approx.}}$ is essentially a scaled cube, and it is straightforward to count the number of solutions of a quadratic form in five variables lying in such a set, by the oldest forms of the circle method.
 For convenience we follow Ruth and use the smoothed delta symbol method, which trivializes the problem.
 In the end we obtain the asymptotic for a positive absolute constant $\delta > 0$.

 Thus the entire problem has reduced to treating the count when we are in the "tail", i.e.\ $\lambda^\eps\ll_\eps t\ll \lambda$.
-Here Ruth uses a difficult argument that again involves the smoothed delta symbol method and is quite specific to the situation --- so much so that it is unclear if his argument generalizes from $\mathcal{B} = \Z - \{0\}$ to sets defined by finitely many congruence conditions, let alone to other arithmetic statistics problems.
+Here Ruth uses an argument that again involves the smoothed delta symbol method and is quite specific to the situation.

 Our observation is that the "tail" case is also obviously trivial.
 Specifically, it is obvious that by the divisor bound: $12ae - 3bd + c^2 = 0$ implies that $a,e\,\vert\, 3bd - c^2$.
 Because we are dealing with elements in $V(\Z)^{\mathrm{irred.}}$ (and thus $a,e\neq 0$), it follows that $(b,c,d)$ determine $(a,e)$ up to $\ll \lambda^{o(1)}$ choices, and the number of $(b,c,d)$ is\footnote{While we have seemingly used the special form of $I(F)$ in this argument, this divisor bound argument works in general --- the point is that in a box a binary quadratic form represents a nonzero integer few times, because of a divisor bound in at most a quadratic extension (and the usual proof of Dirichlet's unit theorem to deal with units).} $\ll \lambda^{12}$.